In The Moment

 1:1 CREATIVE EXPRESSION SESSIONS

-In these sessions, I weave in a theme or symbol that feels meaningful to you personally.
-Now that you have this beautiful foundation, we get to choose from a much wider range of materials and methods, customized to your interests, such as watercolour/ink, collage, mindful photography, shadow-drawing, free-writing, and much more.
+Now that you have this beautiful foundation, I can create a session for you from a much wider range of materials and methods, customized to your interests, such as watercolour/ink, collage, mindful photography, shadow-drawing, free-writing, and much more.

 printsshop